Vaanam: Controversies

-In July 2011, Bharath said that he received little attention for his appearance in Vaanam and was overlooked during its promotion.
-Although he received favourable publicity for Pattiyal (2006), Vaanam emphasised "only one face" according to Bharath: its lead, Silambarasan.
-Silambarasan denied any involvement in the film's promotional strategy, but hinted that its success was largely dependent on his stardom.
+In July 2011, Bharath said that he received little attention for his appearance in Vaanam and was overlooked during its promotions.
+Although he received favourable publicity for Pattiyal (2006), Bharath alleged that Vaanam emphasised only Silambarasan and called him out.
+Silambarasan denied any involvement in the film's promotional strategy but hinted that its success was largely dependent on his stardom.

-"Evan Di Unna Pethan" was cited for Silambarasan's allegedly-provocative lyrics.
-A women's-rights organisation in Chennai criticised the song's lyrics and released a statement to Silambarasan that the lyrics were "chauvinistic" and "demean women"; they added that "music needs to appeal to larger sections than to the 'thrill-seeking' youth who are often misguided into 'cheap thrills' because of such songs", and the organisation demanded censorship.
+"Evan Di Unna Pethan" was criticised for Silambarasan's allegedly provocative lyrics.
+A women's-rights organisation in Chennai released a statement stating that the lyrics were "chauvinistic" and "demean women"; they added that "music needs to appeal to larger sections than to the 'thrill-seeking' youth who are often misguided into 'cheap thrills' because of such songs", and the organisation demanded censorship.
 Several prominent film-industry figures supported Silambarasan, saying that more-objectionable scenes had appeared in past films and there were "bigger issues in society"; censorship was not "the ideal way out in [a] democracy".